Parallelogramophonograph loves to make up dynamic improvised plays and theatre in the moment.

 You can read even more about them (and their travels as a group to Edinburgh) in this 2011 Austin Chronicle Arts Feature.

-PGraph performs in The Spectacle every Friday night at 10pm at the Hideout Theatre (www.HideoutTheatre.com).
+But to truly know what PGraph does, and how well they do it, come see them in person!
+PGraph performs in PGraph Presents every Friday night at 10pm at the Hideout Theatre (http://www.hideouttheatre.com/shows/PGraphPresents).